 She had no idea how long she lay there—minutes?
 Hours?
 Her next thought came when she realized that something was bobbing up and down in the water in front of her.
 She blinked.
 It was still there.
 She blinked again, then picked it up.

 It was a tiny boat made out of neatly-folded white paper.
 Neatly-folded paper—now what did that remind her of?
 She shook her head.
 Something was written on the side of it.
 She couldn’t read it—the light was too faint.
-She stood up wearily and held it up close to the nearest patch of fungus.
+She stood up wearily and held it up close to the nearest patch of glowing fungus.

 Someone had painted a picture of a puppet on the side of the boat.
 Written underneath it were the words, “Have you seen our daughter?”
 Still peered at the picture.
 The puppet looked familiar somehow.
 She was wearing black and white—